10 Of The Best 90s Halloween Costumes

 3. Daria

-Another simple DIY costume (try visiting your local thrift store or mall to complete Daria's signature look*).
-If you ever watched the TV show, Daria, Daria unapologetically told it as she saw it, and never tried to hide her disdain and disinterest for the menial lifestyle of other high school students and their suburban families.
+Another simple DIY costume (visit your local thrift store or mall to complete Daria’s signature look*).
+If you ever watched the TV show Daria, Daria unapologetically told it as she saw it.
+She never tried to hide her disdain and disinterest in the menial lifestyle of other high school students and their suburban families.

-An Amazon search returns over 16,000 results for “green blazer” so feel free to search for the style you prefer the most!
+An Amazon search returns over 16,000 “green blazer” results, so feel free to search for the style you prefer the most!
 Here are a few other items below you should have to complete the look.

-*You must provide your own resting bitch face to complete this look.
+*You must provide your resting bitch face to complete this look.

 4. Buffy from Buffy the Vampire Slayer